Locally-homogeneous Riemann-Cartan geometries with the largest symmetry group: The Cartan-Karlhede algorithm

 \subsubsection{Conditions for maximal symmetry}

 For any torsionful or non-flat Riemann Cartan geometry to achieve the largest affine frame symmetry group, $t_p$ should be zero, implying that all Cartan invariants are constant, and hence the geometry is locally homogeneous and $s$ should be as large as possible.
 In the case of Riemann-Cartan geometries which are not equivalent to the Minkowski geometry, the torsion tensor is non-vanishing and this puts a limit on the linear isotropy group, $H_p$.
-It was shown in \cite{Coley:2019zld} that the largest isotropy group permitted occurs when the purely tensorial part of the torsion tensor vanishes \beq t_{(ab)c} = 0 \eeq and the vector part, $V^a$, and axial part, $A^a$ are proportional to each other: \beq V^a \propto A^a. \eeq In each case, we will adapt the frame so that $V^a$ and $A^a$ are a constant multiple of a frame basis element.
+It was shown in \cite{Coley:2019zld} that the largest isotropy group permitted occurs when the purely tensorial part of the torsion tensor vanishes \beq t_{abc} = 0 \eeq and the vector part, $V^a$, and axial part, $A^a$ are proportional to each other: \beq V^a \propto A^a. \eeq In each case, we will adapt the frame so that $V^a$ and $A^a$ are a constant multiple of a frame basis element.

 This gives three possibilities depending on whether $V^a$ is timelike, spacelike or null.
-Denoting the norm of $V_a$ as $|V|^2 = g_{ab} V^a V^b$, the vector-field is timelike if $|V|^2 <0$, spacelike if $|V|^2>0$ and null if $|V|^2=0$.
+Denoting the norm of $V^a$ as $|V|^2 = g_{ab} V^a V^b$, the vector-field is timelike if $|V|^2 <0$, spacelike if $|V|^2>0$ and null if $|V|^2=0$.
 Furthermore, we will fix the frame so that ${\bf V} = U_0 \bh^1$ when $|V|^2<0$, ${\bf V} = U_0 \bh^2$ when $|V|^2>0$ and ${\bf V} = U_0 \bk^1$ when $|V|^2=0$, where $U_0$ is a constant.
 The corresponding linear isotropy groups are the stabilizer of the invariant direction.
 These are $SO(3)$ for timelike vector-fields, $SO(1,2)$ for spacelike vector-fields and $E(2)$ for null vector fields.

 We have only considered the torsion tensor so far.
-Requiring that the Riemann tensor shares the same linear isotropy group, the Ricci tensor must satisfy the following form for the timelike and spacelike cases \beq R_{ab} = R_1 (g_{ab} - |V|^{-2} V_a V_b ) + R_2 V_a V_b \eeq or in the null case \beq R_{ab} = R_2 V_a V_b \eeq and the Weyl tensor must vanish \cite{kramer}, \beq C_{abcd} = 0. \eeq Covariant derivatives of the curvature tensor and torsion tensor must share the same linear isotropy and this will lead to further conditions on the vierbein and connection components.
-In particular, the covariant derivative of the vector part of the torsion must take the form \beq V_{a;b} = U_1 (g_{ab} - |V|^{-2} V_a V_b ) + U_2 V_a V_b \eeq if $|V|^2 \neq 0$ and if $|V|^2 =0$ then \beq V_{a;b} = U_2 V_a V_b. \eeq
+Requiring that the Riemann tensor shares the same linear isotropy group, the Ricci tensor and the co-Ricci tensor must satisfy the following form for the timelike and spacelike cases \beq \eeq or in the null case \beq \eeq In addition, the Weyl tensor must vanish \cite{kramer}, \beq C_{abcd} = 0. \eeq Covariant derivatives of the curvature tensor and torsion tensor must share the same linear isotropy and this will lead to further conditions on the vierbein and connection components.
+In particular, the covariant derivative of the vector part of the torsion must take the form \beq V_{a;b} = U_1 (g_{ab} - |V|^{-2} V_a V_b ) + U_2 |V|^{-2} V_a V_b \eeq if $|V|^2 \neq 0$ and if $|V|^2 =0$ then \beq V_{a;b} = U_2 V_a V_b. \eeq